 What We're Made Of:

 The make up of these two clay bodies is where their differences begin.
-Our Recycled Clay Body includes a minimum of 50% recycled materials, including: post-industrious granite dust, post-consumer porcelain and recycled glass dust (all these things are what make it red).
+Our Recycled Clay Body is hand made with locally sourced materials, including: post-industrious granite dust, post-consumer porcelain and recycled glass dust (all these things are what make it red).
 You will have more size options with our Recycled Clay, as recycled materials will always be slightly more durable and able to be produced into larger shapes and sizes.

 Our White Clay Body is made of just Kaolin (a type of soft, white clay used to make porcelain) and fine sand.
 You can see in the infographic below that our White Clay can be installed in almost all the same places as our Recycled Clay, with the exception of pools and steam showers.
 It is also helpful to us if you let us know if you are installing tile in a shower setting so that we can be sure to seal it before sending off to you.
 White Clay will require regular sealing while Recycled will not.